ahtngl/project_2209/README.md

 **B cell acute lymphoblastic leukemia** ( B-ALL ) - a common childhood cancer that occurs due to neoplastic B lymphoblast proliferation

-**Minimal Residual Disease** (MRD) - very small number of cancer cells ( in this case neoplastic B lymphoblast ) that remain in the body during or after treatment
+**Minimal Residual Disease** (MRD) - very small number of cancer cells ( in this case neoplastic B lymphoblast ) that remain in the body during or after treatment , an independent predictor for an increased risk of relapse in B-ALL [iv]

 ## The Problem
 **Hematogons** (HGs) are immature B lineage cells that show similar immunophenotypic characteristics to **neoplastic B lymphoblasts**